numberoverzero/bloop/docs/user/types.rst

 Missing and None
 ----------------

-Well, almost all the time.
-What about that ``return None`` up there?

-When there's no value for a Column that's being loaded, your type will need to handle None.
+When there's no value for a :class:`~bloop.Column` that's being loaded, your type will need to handle None.
 For many types, None is the best sentinel to return for "this has no value" -- Most of the built-in types use None.

-Set returns an empty ``set``, so that you'll never need to check for None before adding and removing elements.
-Map will load None for the type associated with each of its keys, and insert those in the dict.
+:class:`~bloop.types.Set` returns an empty ``set``, so that you'll never need to check for None before adding and removing elements. :class:`~bloop.types.Map` will load None for the type associated with each of its keys, and insert those in the dict.

 You will also need to handle ``None`` when dumping values to DynamoDB.
 This can happen when a value is deleted